-- 3.5 As there are likely to be children present at an FEC, the Licensing Authority would expect robust policies in place in relation to safeguarding (see part A section 15 and Appendix C for more information). - 3.6 All applications for an FEC licence must be accompanied by a scale plan which includes the location of gaming machines.
+- 3.5 As there are likely to be children present at an FEC, the Licensing Authority would expect robust policies in place in relation to safeguarding (see part A section 15 and Appendix C for more information). - 3.6 All applications for an FEC licence must be accompanied by a scale plan which includes the location of gaming machines. - 3.7 The Licensing Authority also encourage premises to sign up to the British Amusement Catering Trade and Associsation (BACTA) Voluntary Code and restrict under 18s from playing category D cash fruit machines within their venues.

 Applications for Entertainment Centres (formerly known as amusement arcades) will be subject of particularly stringent examination by the Planning Authority.
 The Town Centres are for the most part Conservation Areas with special charter and qualities to protect.
 The Planning Authority will therefore apply rigorous criteria to its judgement of any proposal and will generally not be granted unless certain criteria is met.
-The Planning Department can be contacted at The South Hams District Council, Follaton House, Plymouth Road, Totnes, TQ9 5NE.
-Tel: 01803 861234 or email:-dm@swdevon.gov.uk
+The Planning Department can be